STK9150 – Environmental and Spatial Statistics

 Schedule, syllabus and examination date

 Processes in space and time.
-Statistical models and methods for spartially varying phenomena, that is, where the geographical position of measurements matters.
+Statistical models and methods for spatially varying phenomena, that is, where the geographical position of measurements matters.
 Homogeneous/non homogeneous processes.
 Geostatistical interpolation methods; semi variogram; kriging (spatial prediction); estimation problems.
 Spatial point processes; simulation; spatial sampling strategies.
 Applications to ozone, climate data etc. Spatial models for grid data and inference in these (MRFs, pseudo MLE, Monte Carlo MLE, Bayesian methods).
-Extreme value methods- crossing limits for air pollution, changes in climate extremes. time series with long range dependency - trends in climate data.
+Extreme value methods- crossing limits for air pollution, changes in climate extremes.
+Time series with long range dependency - trends in climate data.